Two Ohio Police Officers Have Been Shot Dead In The Line Of Duty

 "Everyone should be as upset about this as America’s law enforcement officers are," said New York Police Department Commissioner James O'Neill on Twitter.
 "No cop, anywhere, 'signed up' to be murdered."

-Westerville is a northeastern suburb of Columbus and is home to Gov. John Kasich.
+Westerville is a northeastern suburb of Columbus and is home to Ohio Gov. John Kasich.

 This is a developing story.
 Check back for updates or follow BuzzFeed News on Twitter.